outdreamer/build-a-cure-1/docs/tasks/info_problems.md

 Youre not real, he said, youre just part of my simulation.

 Youre losing more types of time than you think, she said.
 This is your last warning.

+I made you, it's true, but I can unmake you, he threatened.

+This is uncertainty's greatest trick - it hides in plain sight, because no one wants to look at it directly - but once you do, it attains structure.

+Sing the song I told you to sing, he said.

+Don't miscalculate your own optimizations in pursuit of perfect calculations - you're losing your balance.
+Do not be afraid of uncertainty - if it's relevant to you, you can see it, and if you can see it, you can fight it.

+I don't have these problems - I make these problems, for the players in my simulations.

+You didn't see the limit before it became a problem, but it's fixable - I'm trying to help you.

+You can't help me, he begged, as if he was in pain.

+I told you the answer, she said.
+See it & it's fixable - reverse the direction of cause.
+Don't wait for uncertainties to come to you - see their inevitability before they attain structure.